CaishenNefri/csgo-faceit-monitor-matches/notes.md

   - Done: Azure Function get INFO who is playing - for whome we get webhook
   - Done: Save to table info about ELO points
   - Display/Plot graph on main page
-    - Push dump data to table (10 matches - elo changes)
+    - Not needed as Mejz is gamer: Push dump data to table (10 matches - elo changes)
     - Read from storage table
     - Plot graph for one player
     - Plot for each player
     - Switch to real data
+  - Create LOCK to not delete Storage Account / terraform disable destroying
   - Azure Function Webhook Subsription provide security header and query string
   - Move token from _init_.py outside code
   - Disaply last 10 matches